ParallelMaths/parallel/pages/11-05-winners.md

 <!--- (2000) Q20 --->

 ::: problem id=4_1 marks=5
-__4.1__ The population of five cities A, B, C, D, E in 1988 and 1998 are shown on these scales:
+__4.1__ The populations of five cities A, B, C, D, E in 1988 and 1998 are shown on these scales:

 ![](/resources/11-05-winners/4-scales.jpg){image align="center"}